animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 You can declare this composite `PdxSerializer` as a managed bean in the Spring container and refer to this composite `PdxSerializer` by its bean name in the `@EnablePdx` annotation using the `serializerBeanName` attribute.
-Spring Data for GemFire takes care of registering it with GemFire on your behalf.
+Spring Data for VMware GemFire takes care of registering it with GemFire on your behalf.

 The following example shows how to create a custom composite